karanheera/Customer-Feedback-Insights/README.md

 - **feedback**: The actual customer feedback text.
 - **feedback_received_on**: The date the feedback was received (in DD-MM-YYYY format).

+You can also download the **Sample CSV** from the sidebar and update the data in it

 ### Filter by Date Range
 Choose a custom date range or predefined ranges (Last 7 Days, Last 30 Days, etc.) to analyze feedback from specific time periods.